A Failed US Air-American Merger Would Hit International

 But those strengths overlook the size and scope of United and Delta, which also have lowered costs through bankruptcy and merged with other airlines in the last five years, giving them more time to integrate and build their routes and customers.

 United and Delta also have a time advantage.
-If the merger is stopped, American would need to renegotiate its labor contracts, which were worked out in anticipation of a merger.
+If the merger is stopped, American would need to renegotiate its labour contracts, which were worked out in anticipation of a merger.
 Similarly, US Airways had planned to join its two pilot groups, themselves a product of a merger, in a single contract through the merger process.

-Herbst said that Delta and United have become so dominant on international routes and the domestic routes that feed travelers to international travel that US Airways and American will struggle to attract business passengers who want to stay with one airline for the whole trip.
+Herbst said that Delta and United have become so dominant on international routes and the domestic routes that feed travellers to international travel that US Airways and American will struggle to attract business passengers who want to stay with one airline for the whole trip.